History in Action: Charlotte’s LGBTQ+ Community and Philanthropy in the Queen City

 LGBTQ+ history in Charlotte, like many other cities, began quietly due to societal stigma and discrimination.
 Rumors surrounding public LGBTQ+ spaces circulated as early as the 1940s and 1950s.
 However, it wasn’t until a 1959 article in the Charlotte Observer that provided documented evidence of the LGBTQ+ community in Charlotte.
 Out of the volatility of the decades since then, LGBTQ+ individuals have become increasingly prominent in our community.

-Just over a decade ago, residents witnessed the historic 2011 City Council election victory of LaWana Mayfield, the first openly gay or lesbian elected official in Charlotte.
-Other openly LGBTQ+ individuals have served the city since then, including Danté Anderson who is currently serving her first term as District 1 Representative.
-In 2012, Janice Covington Allison became the first transgender person in North Carolina to serve as a delegate at the Democratic National Convention in Charlotte.
+Charlotte has experienced several historic milestones over the past two decades.
+In 2011, residents elected LaWana Mayfield, the first openly gay elected official in Charlotte.
+Since then, other openly LGBTQ+ leaders have served in public office, including Danté Anderson, who currently serves as the District 1 Representative on Charlotte City Council.
+In 2012, Janice Covington Allison became the first transgender person in North Carolina to serve as a delegate at the Democratic National Convention, which was held in Charlotte.

-In 2013, Joshua Burford—historian and archivist at UNC Charlotte, began the LGBTQ+ archive project now known as the King-Henry-Brockington LGBTQ+ Archive.
-It’s now one of the most noteworthy collections of locally sourced LGBTQ+ artifacts in the Southeast.
-(The archive is available to the public for viewing and research on the 10th floor of the Atkins Library.)
+Charlotte has also become home to important efforts preserving LGBTQ+ history.
+In 2013, historian and archivist Joshua Burford launched the LGBTQ+ archive project at UNC Charlotte, now known as the King-Henry-Brockington LGBTQ+ Archive.
+Today, it is considered one of the most significant collections of LGBTQ+ history and artifacts in the Southeast and remains accessible to the public through Atkins Library.

 Impact on Philanthropy